-Try a Neti pot , nasal irrigator, or bulb syringe.
-Use distilled, sterile water or H2O that’s been boiled to make up the irrigation solution.
+- Try a neti pot , nasal irrigator, or bulb syringe.
+Use distilled, sterile water or water that’s been boiled and cooled to make the irrigation solution.
 Rinse the irrigation device after each use and let it air dry.

 These drugs don’t need a prescription and can help tame your symptoms:

 Follow the directions for using them.
 Don’t use a decongestant you take by mouth for more than a week without checking with your doctor.
 You shouldn’t use a decongestant nasal spray for more than 3 days, or it could make your congestion worse.
+Also, they can raise your blood pressure, so check with your doctor first if you have any health issues or take other medicines.
 Never give decongestants or any over-the-counter cold medicine to children under age 4.

 Antihistamines.
 If allergies are behind your nasal congestion and sinus pressure, controlling them will ease your symptoms.
 Look for allergy medications that have an antihistamine to relieve sniffling and sneezing along with a decongestant for congestion and sinus pressure.